tejusunkara/SimpleTweet/README.md

 ## Notes: Part 1

-The project was challenging but enjoyable.
+Part 1 of the project was challenging but enjoyable.
 Even though I struggled with Glide implementation in the build gradle file, I was able to work through with the help of available resources

 ## Part 2 User Stories